Goobley/DexRT/status.md

     - Implemented fully register-based approach using the switch/template method from nanovdb - big perf difference.
 - [ ] Full per-wavelength active set treatment.
 GPU benefits a lot more from this
 - [ ] Bring back wavelength batches -- consider a warp (32 threads) of inclination rays (e.g. 4) with e.g. 8 wavelengths.
 The raymarching will be entirely coherent for these.
 Emissivity/Opacity gather will be almost perfectly coherent too.
+- [ ] Refactor to only have one raymarch/RC impl

 Notes